Financial Aid

-If you have any questions about the financial aid available to you, trained and qualified financial aid advisers are available.
-These individuals can provide loan counseling and guidance on any other sources of available financial aid, and they are available before offering, recommending, arranging, signing-up, dispersing, or enrolling n Federal or Private student loan programs.
+If you have any questions about the financial aid available to you, trained and qualified financial aid advisors are available.
+These individuals can provide loan counseling and guidance on any other sources of available financial aid, and they are available before offering, recommending, arranging, signing-up, dispersing, or enrolling n Federal or independent student loan programs.
 Please feel free to contact the DOD Certified Compliance officer, Michelle Hines at mhines@ltu.edu or 248.204.2110.
 To learn more about available financial aid or the timeline of applying for aid, click here.

 Affordable Colleges Online